-Oceanside is the northern-most residential community in North San Diego County, about 1.5 to 2 hours south of Los Angeles, depending on traffic, and about 45 minutes (around 40 miles) north of downtown San Diego during non-rush hours.
-With somewhere around 176,000 residents (per the 2017 census), Oceanside is one of the largest San Diego County communities covering an area of about 41 square miles.
+Oceanside is the northern-most residential community in North San Diego County, about 1.5 hours south of Los Angeles, depending on traffic.
+The city is about 45 minutes (around 40 miles) north of downtown San Diego during non-rush travel.
+With somewhere around 176,000 residents (per the 2017 census), Oceanside is one of the largest San Diego County communities.
+The community has an area of about 41 square miles.

-There are 6 miles of beaches, which adds to Oceanside’s appeal as a vacation spot, and a vibrant, and a growing, downtown commercial area as well as other good sized commercial, retail and industrial pockets mixed in with the diverse residential communities further inland approximately 12 miles.
+There are 6 miles of beaches, which adds to Oceanside’s appeal as a vacation spot.
+And Oceanside offers a vibrant, and growing, downtown commercial area.
+There are a number of good sized commercial, retail and industrial pockets mixed in with the diverse residential communities further inland.

-The major thoroughfares are the 5 freeway, running along the coast, historic Route 101, Oceanside Boulevard and Mission Road (which run east and west) and the 76 and 78 freeways both running east and west.
+The major thoroughfares are the 5 freeway, running along the coast, historic Route 101, Oceanside Boulevard and Mission Road (which run east and west).
+The 76 and 78 freeways both run east and west.

-Oceanside has the only marina with access to the ocean in North San Diego County; you have to go far south to the Mission Bay area near San Diego to find similar marinas for boats.
-The marina offers a number of restaurants and beautiful views, especially at sunset, and a wonderful boat parade of lights during the holidays.
+Oceanside has the only marina with access to the ocean in North San Diego County.
+You have to go far south to the Mission Bay area near San Diego to find similar marinas for boats.
+The marina offers a number of restaurants and beautiful views, especially at sunset.
+And there is a wonderful boat parade of lights during the holidays.